equwal/ii-lchat-metapackage/README.md

 # A suckless IRC package

 Get ii/lchat running on your machine.
+From [therealtruex.com](https://therealtruex.com/posts/iilchat-setup-too-easy)

 # INSTALL